Kyle Isbel Player Props: Royals vs. Mets

 Kyle Isbel At The Plate

-- Isbel is hitting .230 with 14 doubles, a triple, four home runs and seven walks.
+- Isbel is batting .226 with 14 doubles, a triple, four home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.